-Cuffelinks focusses on content with enduring quality, to assist investors in understanding products, constructing portfolios and allocating to assets.
-We prefer articles on long-term themes which will stand the test of time through investment cycles.
+Cuffelinks focusses on content with enduring quality to assist investors to understand products, construct portfolios and allocate to assets.
+We prefer articles on long-term themes which will stand the test of time through investment cycles, written for a predominantly Australian audience.

 The finance world is littered with newsletters and websites giving stock selections and market predictions, often contradicting each other, and subject to constant reframing as the next bit of unexpected news hits the market.
 We prefer enduring insights.

 Cuffelinks does not focus on breaking news, executive appointments, short-term macro forecasts or global political events which are often little more than noise and guesswork.
 We are not short-term stock pickers, other than in the context of illustrating particular portfolio ideas, and we do not republish media releases.

 We want fresh ideas, great writing, quality journalism, well-researched opinions and accurate arguments.
 You are welcome to comment on existing articles, or contribute an original piece.
 You should be an expert in your subject as we do not accept submissions from students or people promoting their own blog or services.